 Connecting Health and Technology (CHAT) Members have been invited to take part in a major national research effort.
 Members may complete surveys to provide feedback and opinions on a range of health, technology, lifestyle, and other questions, and may contribute other types of data along with other Study Members.
-Active Study Members receive certain benefits from GfK Custom Research, LLC in exchange for participating in surveys.
+Active Study Members receive certain benefits from Ipsos in exchange for participating in surveys.

 OUR PRIVACY COMMITMENTS

-GfK Custom Research, LLC respects the privacy of every Study Member.
-This Privacy Statement outlines the information GfK will collect and how we will use that information.
-This Statement will also tell you how you can verify the accuracy of your Personal Information (defined below) submitted to GfK and how you can request that we delete or update your Personal Information.
+Ipsos respects the privacy of every Study Member.
+This Privacy Statement outlines the information Ipsos will collect and how we will use that information.
+This Statement will also tell you how you can verify the accuracy of your Personal Information (defined below) submitted to Ipsos and how you can request that we delete or update your Personal Information.

-Thanks again for placing your trust in GfK.
+Thanks again for placing your trust in Ipsos.

 INFORMATION COLLECTED AND HOW WE USE IT